 Schedule an appointment with an eye doctor if you’ve noticed spots or new or strange floaters lately.

 Floaters that appear in your eyesight as wavy or squiggly lines are the most common.
 They’re known as “cobweb” floaters because they tend to float around your vision like broken cobweb fragments.

 When the gel-like fluid inside the eye (vitreous humor) contracts, these floaters appear like the others described below.
 Tiny threads bundle together and generate noticeable eye floaters as a result.

 - Spots, circles, and other rounded forms

 Some floaters have the appearance of small spherical dots or oblong ovals.
-Wavy floaters and rounded floaters are the same things; the only difference is the shape of the vitreous fiber production.
+Wavy and rounded floaters are the same things; the only difference is the shape of the vitreous fiber production.

 Weiss rings are larger ring-shaped floaters.
-When the vitreous separates from the region of the retina that covers the optic nerve in the rear of the eye, Weiss rings to form.
+When the vitreous separates from the region of the retina that covers the optic nerve in the rear of the eye, Weiss rings form.